hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter25.md

 $$
 S = I
 $$
-`private saving`. the income that households have left after paying for taxes and consuption.
+`private saving`. the income that households have left after paying for taxes and consumption.

 `public saving`. the tax revenue that the government has left after paying for its spending.